FACIAL OIL No. 2 Ingredients Explained

 - Lavender Essential Oil

 - Frankincense Essential Oil

 - Rose (Otto) Essential Oil

 ***The essential oil content within FACIAL OIL No. 2 is a 2.00% dilution.

 Base oils are carrier oils, thus named because they are used to dilute essential oils when they are being used topically.
 Like some essential oils (e.g. Peppermint, Rose and Sweet Orange Essential Oils), certain carrier oils also help to carry the nutrients and healing energies of the base and essential oils into the skin.

 INCI Prunus Dulcis (Almond) Oil

-Almond oil possesses a wide and impressive range of health benefits.
+Organic Almond Oil possesses a wide and impressive range of health benefits.
 It helps reduce bad cholesterol due to its anti-inflammatory action, protects against diabetes, supports cardiovascular health, hydrates dry skin and hair, contains powerful antioxidants, keeps acne in check because of its Vitamin A content, and has a natural SPF value of six.

 Almond oil is a mild, hypoallergenic oil, making it safe for sensitive skin for people of any age, including babies.
 It softens and soothes inflamed skin and is absorbed easily, especially when warmed to body temperature before application.
 (See application advice at the end of this article.)

 Almond oil also has a deeply cleansing action and leaves the skin with a healthy glow.